-Roma and non-Roma young people have met in Rimavska Sobota, Slovakia in order to discuss about politically important topics, such as radical parties and radical approaches against minorities; and the functioning of the local authorities and decision making processes.
+Roma and non-Roma young people came together in Rimavska Sobota, Slovakia in order to discuss about politically important topics, such as radical parties and radical approaches against minorities; and the functioning of the local authorities and decision making processes.
 The youngsters had the chance to think about and react on the exclusion and oppression that Roma people have to face with in Slovakia.

 After concluding the hard topic, the participants had the chance to speak with Zsuzsanna Tóth, the leader of the Roma Mission of the Reformed Christian Church of Slovakia.
 Zsuzsanna started her speech with the following question: “Why is the leader of the Roma mission a non-Roma person?” and she answered it later by speaking about identity, community strengthening activities, and about the stereotypes and discrimination against the minorities.
 She highlighted that it is also important to support the different minority groups in order to be able to cooperate with each other and live in peace together.